gunavy/site-www-cn/src_zh_CN/_guides/language/effective-dart/documentation.md

 {% prettify none %}
 /// To create a point, call [Point()] or use [Point.polar()] to ...
 {% endprettify %}

+{% comment %}
+### DO use prose to explain parameters, return values, and exceptions.

+Other languages use verbose tags and sections to describe what the parameters and returns of a method are.

+{:.bad-style}
+<?code-excerpt "misc/lib/effective_dart/docs_bad.dart (no-annotations)"?>
+{% prettify dart %}
+/// Defines a flag with the given name and abbreviation.
+///
+/// @param name The name of the flag.
+/// @param abbr The abbreviation for the flag.
+/// @returns The new flag.
+/// @throws ArgumentError If there is already an option with
+///     the given name or abbreviation.
+Flag addFlag(String name, String abbr) => ...
+{% endprettify %}

+The convention in Dart is to integrate that into the description of the method and highlight parameters using square brackets.

+{:.good-style}
+<?code-excerpt "misc/lib/effective_dart/docs_good.dart (no-annotations)"?>
+{% prettify dart %}
+/// Defines a flag.
+///
+/// Throws an [ArgumentError] if there is already an option named [name] or
+/// there is already an option using abbreviation [abbr].
+Returns the new flag.
+Flag addFlag(String name, String abbr) => ...
+{% endprettify %}
+{% endcomment %}

 ### **要** 使用散文的方式来描述参数、返回值以及异常信息。